kelemen/loom-db-test/README.md

 - **ORACLE**
 - **ORACLE.OLD**: Oracle with the old driver using synchronized blocks.

-Optionally, all databases support a *.SLEEP* suffix where the *DO_QUERY* action just sleeps for 60 ms. For example, you use *POSTGRES.SLEEP* instead of *POSTGRES* as the *DB_NAME*.
+Optionally, all databases support a *.SLEEP* suffix where the *EXECUTE_SCRIPT* action just sleeps for 60 ms. For example, you use *POSTGRES.SLEEP* instead of *POSTGRES* as the *DB_NAME*.

 Note: Databases that are not run within the JVM are assumed to run on the localhost having a user "loomdbtest" with